cckhaw/urls/README.md

 My free URL shortener hack.

-Read more about it on maxx.sg
+Read more about it on s.khaw.cc